-- Current and other assets increased because District revenues exceeded expenses and there was a substantial decrease in accounts payable. - The decrease in accounts payable results from contract services billings being received more timely than in the prior year.
+- Current and other assets increased because District revenues exceeded expenses and there was a substantial increase in accounts payable. - The increase in accounts payable results from contract services billings being received upon completion of testing and other services.

 Statements of Activity and Changes in Net Position